jeremyckahn/lib-tmpl/README.md

 You can add modules to this library.
 You can think of `src/library.module.js` as a generic module template.
 Simply copy that file and modify as needed.
+To initialize the module, add its `init` wrapper function to `src/library.init.js` (there's a note in the comments where to do this).
 To add the module to the build script, add the file to `CORE_FILE_LIST`.
 Make sure to reference it in any test files, such as `test/test.library.html`.